gateio/gateapi-go/docs/DeliveryApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    settle := "usdt" // string - Settle currency
+    settle := "usdt" // string - Settle currency.
-    orderId := "orderId_example" // string - Retrieve the data of the order with the specified ID
+    orderId := "orderId_example" // string - Retrieve the data of the order with the specified ID.

     result, _, err := client.DeliveryApi.GetPriceTriggeredDeliveryOrder(ctx, settle, orderId)
     if err != nil {